 Property Transfer – this is where ownership of the matrimonial home is transferred to one spouse.
 This may be an immediate transfer or an agreement to transfer the property at a later date (eg when any children finish full time education or reach the age of 18).

 A property transfer may necessitate also transferring a mortgage or converting a joint mortgage into an individual mortgage.

 Sale – although this isn’t strictly speaking a property adjustment order, selling up is one of the most common ways of dealing with the matrimonial home.

 It is important to include an agreement to put the property on the market in the consent order so that neither party can back out later on.

 - Mesher Order – this is essentially the opposite of an agreement to sell the home.
 It provides for the postponement of the sale of the family home, allowing one of the divorcing parties to remain living in the property for a certain period of time or until a so-called ‘trigger event’.
 Commonly this will involve the former wife remaining in the property with the children until the children finish full-time education or reach the age of 18 (the trigger event).

 - Martin Order – this goes further than a Mesher Order, in that it provides for an indefinite postponement of sale of the property.
 The party who is granted residency in the home will often be able to carry on living there for the rest of their lives, subject to certain ‘trigger events’ such as re-marriage or if they voluntarily vacate the property.

 How do I get a Property Adjustment Order?

 There are basically two ways of getting a Property Adjustment Order:

 - Consent Order – these are used to provide legal standing to financial settlements upon divorce.
-A consent order is essentially a written document which sets out what has been agreed between the divorcing parties – in this case regarding how to deal with the matrimonial home.
+A consent order is essentially a written document that sets out what has been agreed upon between the divorcing parties – in this case regarding how to deal with the matrimonial home.
 The Property Adjustment Order will essentially form part of the Consent Order.